PlutoZhang/Zowe-docs/topics/mvd-instopendesktopbrowser.md

-# Opening the MVD in a browser
+# Verify the zLUX installation by opening the MVD in a browser

 You can open the MVD in any supported browser.